Zatzi08/Multi-Agent-Wumpus-World/README.md

 </details>

 ## About the project
-is an extension of the Wumpus game by a multi-agent environment approach with
+is an extension of the [wumpus game](https://de.wikipedia.org/wiki/Wumpus-Welt) by a multi-agent environment approach with
 - communication between agents through a channel object
 - different classes of agents with different focuses
 - A*-algorithm as the traversal algorithm through the map